Villa Wedding in St. Thomas

 sunburn groomsman at the beach

 -a rum-soaked groom barely able to stand, much less mumble his vows (I only wish they had hired a videographer for that one.
-Seriously, the best man had to help hold him up through most of the ceremony.)
+Seriously, the best man had to help hold him up through most of the ceremony.
+I hope she’ll forgive him someday.)

 -a loving couple that didn’t speak the same language (The entire ceremony was translated for them in separate languages – he was Italian and she was Brazilian.
-Maybe the makings of the perfect marriage.)
+Maybe the makings of the perfect marriage.
+And I swear, the wedding was for love and not citizenship.)

--father-in-laws wrestling on the beach (The groom wasn’t good enough for daddy’s little girl maybe?)
+-father-in-laws wrestling on the beach (The groom wasn’t good enough for daddy’s little girl maybe?
+They were allegedly “just playing” but there was an unmistakable look in their eyes.)

--a bride getting sick on herself right before she walked down the aisle (She was a good sport and actually posed for selfies with her bridesmaids while hugging the trash can)
+-a bride getting sick on herself right before she walked down the aisle (She was a good sport and actually posed for selfies with her bridesmaids while hugging the trash can.
+Is it wrong that I took a few photos for potential blackmail?)

 I guess some things you just can’t plan for.

-But if you are coming to St. Thomas, Virgin Islands for your destination wedding, there are things you should know about and plan for.
+But if you are coming to St. Thomas for your destination wedding, there are things you can plan for.

 So here are the 13 things you should know when planning your wedding here in St. Thomas: